rashmi-anu/shoppyglobe-backend/README.md

-Here's a comprehensive outline of the content you should add to your README.md file for the ShoppyGlobe Backend API.
-This will ensure your project is well-documented and easy for others (and your future self) to understand and set up.

 🚀 ShoppyGlobe Backend API
 Project Overview
 The ShoppyGlobe Backend API is a robust e-commerce backend solution built with Node.js and Express.
 It provides core functionalities for user authentication, product management, and shopping cart operations, interacting with a MongoDB database.